MingyuYang-Yale/HTANalyzer-LLM/README.md

 ```
 ## Our workflow

 To create each agent, we engineered prompts based on data and metadata structure, tutorial examples for single-cell RNA-seq and 10X Visium data from Python packages (e.g. [SquidPy](https://squidpy.readthedocs.io/en/stable/notebooks/tutorials/index.html), [ScanPy](https://scanpy-tutorials.readthedocs.io/en/latest/spatial/basic-analysis.html), and [COMMOT](https://commot.readthedocs.io/en/latest/tutorials.html)), and iterative LLM-based optimization of prompts.
-The code for each agent can be found on the following
+The code for each agent can be found on the following Jupyter notebooks:

 Agent 1: [agent1.ipynb](https://github.com/NCI-HTAN-Jamborees/spatiAlytica-LLM/blob/main/agent1.ipynb)